timruhkopf/Codewars/Sudoku/README.md

 * must be capable of determining if a board has multiple solutions (raise)
 * must distinguish invalid boards (raise)

+## Views:

+just out of curiousity - and avoiding tedious indexing or iterations, getting an easily indexable & iterable block, and column that always is only a view and not a copy.
+Block & Columns. basically emulates some of ndarray's view behaviour. facilitates block related computation syntactically.

 ## Solving Strategy

 Backtracking.